owzim/pw-blick/README.md

 ### IMG example

-the `img` method lets you include images, crop and resize them, without them having to be a page image (w00t).
+the `img` method lets you include images, crop and resize them, without them having to be a page image.

 ```php
 $config->blick = array(